 Outside of our traditional sites, our students have participated in internships with the NFL (5 different teams in the last 5 years), the WNBA (CT Sun), major and minor league baseball, the Rockettes of Radio City Music Hall, NASA, as well as other interesting locations.
 Students gain invaluable experiences with a vast array of clinical sites including non-traditional sites.

 Since the UConn athletic training program has traditionally fostered undergraduate students, many of them have continued to graduate school, securing graduate assistant Athletic Training positions.
 Some examples of the schools recently enrolled at for graduate studies include Old Dominion University, James Madison University, Virginia Tech University, University of North Carolina at Chapel Hill, University of Florida, University of Kentucky, University of Virginia, San Jose State University, Florida International University, Boise State University, George Washington, and North Carolina State University.

-Most of our UConn graduates find jobs in Professional level sports leagues, Division I, II & III colleges, high schools and sports medicine clinics.
+Most of our UConn graduates find jobs in Professional level sports leagues, Division I, II & III colleges, high schools, sports medicine clinics and non-traditional settings.

 How do I know which courses to take?

-You will be registered for specific courses once you are accepted into the program.
-Our curriculum has been designed to meet accreditation standards set forth by our accrediting body, CAATE.
+You will be registered for specific courses once you are accepted into the program – please see our plan of study.
+Our curriculum has been designed to meet accreditation standards set forth by our accrediting body, the CAATE.
 The Professional Athletic Training program at the University of Connecticut was designed to be unrivaled in its ability to expose students to diversified clinical education experiences and prepare them to immediately contribute to the delivery of quality patient-centered care.

 How long will it take to get my degree?

 The Professional Masters Degree in Athletic Training program is a 6 semester (2 year) program.
-The program is year round, beginning during the summer semester.
+The program is year round, beginning during the summer semester (late May).